-A few plants of coleus in the fall will usually give all the new plants you need.
-Taking cutting is easier, better and simpler than trying to take up the old plants.
+A few plants of coleus in the fall will usually give you all the new plants you need.
+Taking cutting is easier, better, and simpler than trying to take up the old plants.

 Learn More in the section on Taking Coleus Cuttings.

 Question: Why do some coleus grow straight up instead of branching out?
 I wish mine were bushier.

 Answer: Coleus plants to be bushy need pinching.
 Do not hesitate to pinch the tip out of a coleus.

 Pinch it as soon as it has three sets of leaves and keep pinching the side shoots as often as they get too long, up until the last of July.

 Question: Please tell me where and how you get seeds from Coleus.

 Answer: Coleus plants bloom and set seeds as any other annuals do.
-To keep the plants bushy and vigorous pinch flower stem off.
+To keep the plants bushy and vigorous, pinch the flower stem off.
 It’s not considered attractive anyway.

 A better plan than growing coleus seeds would be to purchase them, either locally or by mail.
-One would be likely to get more variety and more color from seed purchased than from seed saved from one or two plants.
+One would likely get more variety and color from seed purchased than from seed saved from one or two plants.